nt-muhammedyakubu/fendcapstone-proj7/README.md

 •	Should I redo the HTML/CSS first or go straight to the javascript?<br>
 •	How many JavaScript functions do I need?<br>
 •	Should my function be this many lines of code?<br>
-•	Is readability or performance more important?<br>
+•	Is readability or performance more important?<br> and so on

-The answers to the question will all be answered as you go on in the project.
+The answers to the question will all be provided in the course of project.

 #### Getting started